 In order to improve the project identity and "brand recognition", standardized templates have been developed to harmonize the project outputs of Deliverables, Milestones, presentation slides and posters.
-These templates include the EYE-CLIMA logo.
-Details are available in Appendix 2 to this report, which itself is based on the deliverables template.
+These templates include the EYE-CLIMA logo and the appropriate funding acknowledgment and disclaimer.
+Details are available as Appendix 2 to this report, which itself is based on the deliverables template.

 Beyond the concept of data sharing outside of the project, detailed procedures have been developed also to coordinate efforts within the project.
-This information has been made available as an internal document (Deliverable D6.1), while the handling of data in EYE-CLIMA is outlined and discussed in the Data Management Plan (Deliverable D6.2).
+This information has been made available as an internal document (Deliverable D6.1), while the handling of data in EYE-CLIMA is outlined and discussed in the Data Management Plan (Deliverable D6.2, updated as Deliverable D6.3).